-The WOFOST Control Centre can be installed on computers running Windows XP, Windows Vista and Windows 7.
-Windows 8 has not been tested but it is expected that WCC will run fine on Windows 8 as well.
+The WOFOST Control Centre can be installed on computers running Windows XP, Windows Vista, Windows 7, 8 and 10.
 Note that the Borland Database Engine is not required anymore to install WCC.

 To install WCC, run the installation program which will ask you to accept the EUPL license and will ask for an installation directory.
 WCC MUST be installed in a directory where the user has read and write access!
-This means that WCC cannot be installed on "Program Files" but instead should be installed in a directory under the user's home directory which usually means "c:\users\<username>" on Windows 7.